KonstantinosRamm/VideoToAScii/README.md

 # VideoToAscii

-A C++ application that converts video files into ASCII art.
-This tool processes video frames through OpenCV and translates them into text-based representations.
+This C++ application transforms video files and images into ASCII art using OpenCV.
+The tool processes video frames and generates text-based representations, allowing you to view video content in a completely new format.

 # Prerequisites